Sell Through the Professional Services Schedule

 GSA is committed to working closely with industry to make sure that the best they have to offer is available to the government through the Multiple Award Schedules (MAS) Program.
 The Schedules are long-term, governmentwide contracts with commercial companies to provide access to millions of commercial products and services at volume discount pricing.
 The Professional Services Schedule (PSS) is a fast, easy, and effective contracting vehicle providing direct access to simple or complex fixed-price or labor-hour professional services.
 Below is a list of resources to assist vendors in getting a PSS contract and achieving and sustaining success as a PSS contract holder.

 GSA continually updates the offerings under the GSA Schedules program and aids industry partners in being successful in the government marketplace.
 Industry partners should be prepared to take necessary steps to be productive in a highly competitive marketplace.
 Having a GSA Schedule contract is a significant investment requiring careful analysis, planning and commitment.
 GSA has created a “MAS Roadmap” to help new offerors understand how to submit an offer to sell commercial products and services.
-Vendors are encouraged to review the PSS solicitation in Federal Business Opportunities and the PSS SIN Table [DOCX - 72 KB] to determine if your services are the right fit for the PSS.
+Vendors are encouraged to review the PSS solicitation on beta.SAM.gov and the PS-MAS Old SIN to New SIN/NAICS Code Crosswalk Table to determine if your services are the right fit for the PSS.

 You have a contract.
 What's next?

 - Just got your PSS Schedule contract?
 Congratulations!
 Check out this Welcome Package with valuable tools, resource and information to assist you in understanding the Schedules program.

 - The Vendor Support Center also has links to registering in GSA Advantage, using eBuy and other digital tools to ensure success in the federal market.

 - Already have a PSS contract but need to make a modification?
 Follow these Contract Modification Instructions [PDF - 751 KB].